Should I breed from my bitch?

 Secondly, does your Dachshund look like a typical specimen on the breed?
 The Breed Standard is a guide to the construction and movement of a Dachshund.
 While not everyone wants to show their Dachshund, they should all, at least, be typical representatives of the breed.
 Many of the elements of the Breed Standard are there to ensure dogs are fit, healthy and temperamentally sound.
 They are relevant whether your Dachshund will be shown, will take part in other canine activities, or will simply be a much-loved pet.

-For advice on the Breed Standard and if your dog is suitable for breeding from, please contact one of our Breed Club Secretaries or any member of our Health Committee.
+For advice on the Breed Standard and if your dog is suitable for breeding from, please contact one of our Breed Club Secretaries or contact us.

 Colour and pattern considerations